uptane/threatmodel/stride.md

 6. **Elevation of Privilege**
    - **Threat:** By compromising delegation metadata, an attacker could assign themselves or others elevated roles or permissions, enabling unauthorized access to sensitive functions or data.
    - **Mitigation:** Enforce strict access controls on the creation and modification of delegation metadata.
 Use role-based access control to limit who can assign roles and permissions.
 Regularly review and update delegation policies to reflect current security needs.

-### Asset 27: Snapshot Metadata

-1. **Spoofing Identity**
-   - **Threat:** An attacker could impersonate the entity responsible for creating snapshot metadata, misleading devices into accepting tampered or outdated metadata, which could facilitate malicious updates.
-   - **Mitigation:** Use strong cryptographic signatures to authenticate the source of snapshot metadata.
-Ensure that devices verify the signatures before accepting metadata, using trusted certificates to verify identity.

-2. **Tampering with Data**
-   - **Threat:** An attacker might tamper with snapshot metadata to alter information about which versions of files are the latest and legitimate, potentially allowing outdated or malicious files to be accepted.
-   - **Mitigation:** Implement cryptographic hash functions and digital signatures to protect the integrity of snapshot metadata.
-Devices should verify these signatures and hashes to ensure that metadata has not been altered.

-3. **Repudiation**
-   - **Threat:** The entity responsible for generating snapshot metadata could deny having provided certain metadata, making it difficult to trace the source of updates and maintain accountability.
-   - **Mitigation:** Implement secure logging to record the creation, distribution, and use of snapshot metadata.
-Logs should include timestamps and digital signatures to ensure non-repudiation and provide a reliable audit trail.

-4. **Information Disclosure**
-   - **Threat:** Unauthorized access to snapshot metadata could expose sensitive information about the update process, such as version histories or file names, potentially aiding attackers in planning targeted attacks.
-   - **Mitigation:** Encrypt snapshot metadata both in storage and during transmission to protect it from unauthorized access.
-Implement access controls to restrict who can view or modify the metadata.
-Regularly audit access to the metadata to detect unauthorized attempts.

-5. **Denial of Service (DoS)**
-   - **Threat:** An attacker could disrupt the creation or distribution of snapshot metadata, preventing devices from accurately assessing which updates are current and valid, leading to potential security vulnerabilities.
-   - **Mitigation:** Implement redundancy and failover mechanisms to ensure the availability of snapshot metadata services.
-Use load balancing and monitoring to detect and respond to DoS attacks targeting metadata systems.

-6. **Elevation of Privilege**
-   - **Threat:** Compromising snapshot metadata could allow an attacker to manipulate the update process, potentially installing unauthorized software or gaining access to restricted areas of the system.
-   - **Mitigation:** Use strict access controls to limit who can create and modify snapshot metadata.
-Implement role-based access control to restrict the ability to manipulate snapshot information.
-Regularly review and update access policies to reflect current security needs.

-### Asset 27: Root Metadata

-1. **Spoofing Identity**
-   - **Threat:** An attacker could impersonate the root authority, tricking the system into accepting forged or malicious metadata, potentially leading to unauthorized updates or actions.
-   - **Mitigation:** Use strong authentication and cryptographic certificates to verify the identity of the root authority.
-Implement digital signatures to ensure that only metadata signed by the trusted root authority is accepted.

-2. **Tampering with Data**
-   - **Threat:** An attacker might tamper with root metadata, altering key information, trust anchors, or cryptographic material, which could compromise the entire security framework.
-   - **Mitigation:** Use cryptographic signatures and hash functions to ensure the integrity of root metadata.
-Implement secure storage and transmission protocols to protect the metadata from unauthorized modifications.

-3. **Repudiation**
-   - **Threat:** The root authority could deny issuing certain root metadata or making specific changes, complicating the ability to trace actions and enforce accountability.
-   - **Mitigation:** Implement secure logging to record all actions related to the creation, modification, and distribution of root metadata.
-Use digital signatures on logs to ensure they are tamper-proof and can serve as reliable records of actions.

-4. **Information Disclosure**
-   - **Threat:** Unauthorized access to root metadata could expose sensitive information, such as cryptographic keys, trust policies, and system configurations, potentially aiding attackers in compromising the security system.
-   - **Mitigation:** Encrypt root metadata both in storage and during transmission to protect it from unauthorized access.
-Implement access controls to restrict who can view or modify root metadata.
-Regularly audit access to root metadata to detect unauthorized attempts.

-5. **Denial of Service (DoS)**
-   - **Threat:** An attacker could disrupt access to root metadata, preventing the system from verifying the integrity and authenticity of other metadata, potentially halting operations or allowing unauthorized actions.
-   - **Mitigation:** Implement redundancy and failover mechanisms for root metadata storage and distribution to ensure availability.
-Use monitoring to detect and respond to DoS attacks targeting root metadata systems.

-6. **Elevation of Privilege**
-   - **Threat:** By compromising root metadata, an attacker could potentially escalate privileges, enabling unauthorized access to critical functions or the ability to sign malicious updates.
-   - **Mitigation:** Enforce strict access controls on the creation and modification of root metadata.
-Use role-based access control to limit who can manage root metadata.
-Regularly review and update root metadata and associated policies to ensure they reflect current security requirements.

 ### Asset 28: Targets Metadata